nancyrosas0/tech-blog/README.md

 # tech-blog

 Description:
-TechBlog allows users to post thougts and ideas in blog format.
+TechBlog allows users to post thoughts and ideas in blog format.
 There is a space for the user to create, login, and logout of their own account.
 Users may view their own post on their dashboard, view all posts, and comment on other's posts.

 Technologies Used:
 Express.js